 YNAB – I have been using YNAB for several years to keep both our home and business finances squeaky clean.
 They’re always making improvements and I’ve been so thankful for how easy it has made budgeting!

-If you’re interested in starting your own blog, here are a few of the resources I recommend after having had my own blog since 1998 and helping other people with their websites.
+If you’re interested in starting your own blog, here are a few of the resources I recommend after having had my own blog and helping other people with their websites since 1998.

 WordPress – This is my content management system and I recommend it to anyone starting a new blog.
 In my 20+ years of blogging, I’ve done everything from hand-coding all of my posts to using Greymatter, Blogger, Movable Type, and now WordPress.
 I also contracted with Six Apart back in 2005 responding to support tickets for TypePad.
 WordPress is the most user-friendly and easy content management system I’ve used to date.
 If you have your own domain and hosting, you can install WordPress on your own server, or get started for free on theirs.

 Restored316 Designs – If you’re not sure where to begin with your website and are willing to invest in a beautiful design, I highly recommend Restored316.
-Her designs are gorgeous very customizable, all run on the Genesis Framework, and I am currently using one of them for my site!
+Her designs are gorgeous, very customizable, all run on the Genesis Framework.

 MailerLite – This is what I use for my newsletters.
 Their prices are very competitive compared to other email marketing providers and I have been very pleased with their service!
 (Get a $20 credit for a new account with my link!)